bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 Lastly, spend time learning the processes the group uses to make decisions and advance work.

 Constructively engaging on those repositories, adding use cases, contributing tests, and filing or resolving issues will result in others viewing you as someone with expertise in the domain, and will enable you to join the working group or technical committee as an invited expert if your organization is not already a member of the W3C or ECMA.
-If your organization is a member, you simply need to ask your W3C AC rep or ECMA Primary Contact to add you to the working group (your organization may have other steps they require you to take).
+If your organization is a member, you need to ask your W3C AC rep or ECMA Primary Contact to add you to the working group (your organization may have other steps they require you to take).
 If you don't belong to a member company, you can ask the spec editor, working group chairperson, or W3C/ECMA staff contact to add you as an invited expert.

 Specification editors are responsible for the accuracy of different versions of a specification.